norlab-ulaval/ur10e/README.md

 ## To do
 ### Required
-- Implement joint position control mode.
 - Implement safety features such as a validation of the next joint position request.
 - Implement self collision detection.
 - Implement validation of the inverse kinematics (currently, if the robot moves outside its workspace, the robot does funny things).

-### Nice to have
-- Create GUI to help manage the different control modes and get feedback